-On November 12, 2021, we paid \$200,000 to The Beach Life Festival for Skechers marketing and sponsorship.
-The Beach Life Festival is owned and operated by Beach Life Festival, LLC, of which Michael Greenberg owned an 8% beneficial ownership interest.
-Skechers had no outstanding accounts receivable or payable with The Beach Life Festival or Beach Life Festival, LLC as of December 31, 2021.
+During 2023, we paid \$241,541 and \$254,673 to The BeachLife Festival and The BeachLife Ranch Festival for Skechers marketing and sponsorship.
+The Beach LifeFestival is owned and operated by Beach Life Festival, LLC, of which Michael Greenberg owns a 10% beneficial ownership interest.
+The BeachLife Ranch Festival is owned and operated by Beach Life Festival 2, LLC, of which Michael Greenberg owns a 10% beneficial ownership interest.
+Skechers had no outstanding accounts receivable or payable with any of these music festivals or their operating entities as of December 31, 2023.